BayanGroup/nutch-custom-search/README.md

 Extractor consists of a parser plugin, an html parser filter, and an indexer filter.
 You can use extractor in two modes:

 1. Use extractor to extract additional fields in addition of the standard html parser fields (such as title, metatags, outlinks,...).
 In this mode, extractor is attached to the standard html parser as a parser filter.
 Html parser first parses the content, extracts its fields and outlinks, and then passes the content to the extractor parser filter.
 Extractor, parses the content again and adds some additional fields to the parse metadata.
-Later, the extractor indexer filter reads this parse metadata and adds the corresponding fields to solr documents.
+Later, the extractor indexer filter reads this parse metadata and adds the corresponding fields to index documents.

 2. Use extractor as a standalone parser.
 In this mode, extractor is responsible for the whole parsing process including the extraction of title, outlinks, ....
 In this mode, you can use extractor to parse both xml and html files.